By-Laws and Constitution

 Section 4: Special meetings may be called by the Board of Trustees or by a written petition signed by 20 percent of the voting members.

 Section 5: Ten percent of the voting members shall constitute a quorum for the transaction of business at all meetings of the UUMA.
+Members who attend through electronic media shall be considered part of the quorum.

 Section 6: Notice of all regular and special meetings shall be sent to all members not less than 30 days prior to the date of the meeting.
 In the case of special meetings of the UUMA, the call shall contain the agenda for consideration.
 Only items specifically named on the agenda will be considered at the special meeting.